tusharkhan/chatbot/doc/layered-architecture.md

 # Layered Architecture

-This document describes the layered architecture of the Chatbot package, explaining how different components interact and the separation of concerns.
+This document describes the layered architecture of the Chatbot package, explaining how different components interact and the separation of concerns, aligned with the current codebase.

 ## Architecture Overview